ChrisDud0257/SSL/README.md

  - Please following the training and testing steps [here](GAN-Based-SR/README.md).

 ## SSL for DM-based SR.
+We provide the codes that integrate our SSL function to StableSR framework.
+Besides, we also present the instructions to integrate with other diffusion frameworks.

+- Please following the training and testing steps [here](./Diffusion-Based-SR/README.md).

 ## Evaluation Metrics.
 We provide the evalation metrics of PSNR, SSIM, LPIPS, DISTS, FID, NIQE, CLIPIQA and MUSIQ that